RosettaCommons/documentation/scripting_documentation/PyRosetta/PyRosetta.md

 # PyRosetta

 PyRosetta is an interactive Python-based interface to Rosetta, allowing users to create custom molecular modeling algorithms with Rosetta sampling and scoring functions using Python scripting.
-PyRosetta was written for Python 2.6, while the newer PyRosetta-4 also works with Python 3+
+PyRosetta was written for Python 2.6, while the newer PyRosetta-4 require Python-3

 PyRosetta is available as a separate download (independent of C++ Rosetta).
 See <http://www.pyrosetta.org/> for more details.
 If you are a developer, it can also be compiled from source.